The ultimate 10-Point checklist for buying a digital picture frame

 Why most product reviews suck

-When you look up product tests by magazines or online publications, they typically declare a winner like “The best,” “The one to buy,” The best in 2021″ or whatever vociferous words are being used.
+When you look up product tests by magazines or online publications, they typically declare a winner like “The best,” “The one to buy,” The best in 2024″ or whatever vociferous words are being used.

 I believe that this approach has always been flawed.
 It may be easy to sell, and people usually fall for it.
 But in the end, what is best is a matter of your evaluation criteria.

-That is the background why I have compiled a checklist that you can use to make an informed purchasing decision.
+That is the background of why I have compiled a checklist that you can use to make an informed purchasing decision.

 You will learn which specifications and features are essential and for what reasons.
 You can then make an informed decision if a criterion is relevant for you or not.